 Joining a study doesn’t always mean you will be better off than before or compared to other people in a similar situation.
-This is because although researchers may predict that the outcomes of their study will be positive, not everyone will respond in the way that they hope.
+This is because, although researchers may predict that the outcomes of their study will be positive overall, not everyone will respond in the way that they hope.

 In a clinical trial, you may be in the control arm and not given the experimental treatment.
-If this is the case, you will receive the best standard care available and be monitored more frequently and closely than usual.
-Either way, your doctor and the clinical trials or research nurse will discuss the possible advantages for you before you join a study.
+If this is the case, you will receive the current standard treatment, and be monitored more frequently and closely than usual.
+Either way, your doctor and the clinical trials or research nurse will discuss the possible advantages and disadvantages for you before you join a study.

 From start to finish, a study may take several months, years or even, in some cases, decades.
 However, you may only need to be involved for some of this time.
 It may be a one-off couple of hours, or you may need to give a bit of time every few weeks, months or years.

 Some studies require people to be surveyed at regular intervals for several months or years.
 This allows researchers to understand the long-term effects of treatments, monitor the general health of study participants, and collect data about long-term survival.